 - Inability to have an efficient workflow

-- Inability for employees to be productive
+- The inability for employees to be productive

 Top 8 Records Management Risks

 Poor record management can lead to significant consequences.
 It can happen when records are not properly categorized, stored, or disposed of.
+Effective records management can lead to enormous benefits that organizations are in need to have.

 There are many risks that come with poor records management.
 When records are not properly stored, they can get lost or destroyed, which will lead to the loss of important information and data.
 Poorly managed records also make it difficult for companies to comply with regulatory requirements and other legal obligations.